How to Attract Hummingbirds to Your Garden

 Do you love to watch hummingbirds fly around your garden?
 Learn which types of plants attract hummingbirds and how to create a hummingbird-friendly environment in your garden!

 For centuries, gardeners have been fascinated with the beauty and aerobatics of hummingbirds.
 The key to attracting hummingbirds to your yard is to plant lots of flowers and provide the habitat that will give them shade, shelter, food, and security.

 - Herbs, flowering shrubs, dwarf trees, and vines can all be used to create an ideal tiered habitat from ground level to 10 feet or more.

 - Provide lots of space between plants to give hummingbirds enough room to hover and navigate from flower to flower.

 - Hummingbirds love water, especially if it is moving.
 A gentle, continuous spray from a nozzle or a sprinkler hose is perfect for a bath on the fly.

 - Hummingbirds do not have a keen sense of smell and rely on bright colors to find their food.

 - Brightly-colored flowers that are tubular hold the most nectar, and are particularly attractive to hummingbirds.
 These include perennials such as bee balms, columbines, daylilies, and lupines; biennials such as foxgloves and hollyhocks; and many annuals, including cleomes, impatiens, and petunias.

-An often–asked question is, “Why do hummingbirds hum?”
-We really aren’t sure, but suspect that it might be because they don’t know the words.
+An often-asked question is, "Why do hummingbirds hum?"
+We can't say for certain, but suspect that it might be because they don't know the words!